 Costs of care

-The costs of raising a special needs child can vary dramatically depending on the disability and severity (e.g. a child with down syndrome will require different budget and supports to a child with a hearing impairment).
+The costs of raising a special needs child can vary dramatically depending on the disability and severity (e.g. a child with down syndrome will require a different budget and supports Vs a child with a hearing impairment).

 Below are some budgeting considerations.

 As the NDIS operates on the mission to provide greater choice and control, participants now have more freedom than ever to look beyond large and traditionally bulk-funded public and non-profit providers for disability services and equipment.
 With that freedom when budgeting, consider requirements for:

 – additional services

 – different types of services (e.g. therapy versus lifestyle)

 (eg. one-stop shop for occupational therapy and speech pathology)